 Will any brand be able to resist the allure of the growing SUV market?
 It doesn't appear so.
 We live in a time when even Bentley and Rolls Royce feel the need to produce such a thing, so it is perhaps surprising that it took Alfa Romeo quite so long to join this lucrative band wagon.
 Still, join it they did in 2017 with this car, the Stelvio, named after the famous European mountain pass.
 This was the car that the Milanese marque hoped would give it an important foothold in the profitable segment for premium mid-sized SUVs currently dominated by cars like BMW's X3, Jaguar's F-PACE, Audi's Q5, Volvo's XC60 and the Mercedes GLC.
 And the Stelvio has sold steadily in this segment since launch, hobbled only by an interior that from launch, lacked the quality to really rival other premium brand models.
 So that's been addressed as part of this light facelift.

 There are no significant changes to this improved Stelvio beneath the bonnet, but the range does now feature a limited amount of 'Level 2' semi-autonomous driving tech - things like 'Lane keeping assist', 'Active blind spot' assistance, 'Active cruise control', a 'Traffic jam assistant' and 'Driver attention assist'.
 Otherwise, it's as you were.
 The Stelvio continues to serve up plenty of Alfa character, thanks to an unchanged engine range, with petrol variants featuring a soundtrack that Chief Engineer Roberto Fedeli says was created working in concert with musicians, who helped perfect this SUV's addictive engine note.
 As before, there's a choice of rear wheel drive or all-wheel drive.
 And four engines.
 A 2.0-litre petrol unit is offered with either 200hp or 280hp.
 Or you can have a 2.2-litre diesel, offering either 190hp or 210hp.
-The quickest petrol and diesel derivatives both get an eight-speed ZF automatic transmission and AWD as standard.
+An eight-speed ZF automatic transmission is standard.
+And only the base petrol variant does without Alfa's Q4 AWD system - and even then, it's optional.
 The potent 280hp petrol model offers best in class acceleration, going from zero to 62mph in just 5.7 seconds and onto a top speed of 143mph.
 The 2.2-litre 210hp diesel Q4 AWD meanwhile, registers a top speed of 134mph and accelerates from zero to 62mph in 6.6 seconds.
 In addition, at the top of the range, there's a 2.9-litre V6 petrolengined Bi-Turbo Quadrifoglio performance model boasting 510hp and 600Nm of torque.
 It's 4WD of course and gets to 62mph in just 3.8s.
 Even on humbler variants, thanks to perfect 50/50 weight distribution, Q4 all-wheel drive architecture, a best in class power-to-weight ratio and innovative engine and driver technologies, the Stelvio embodies everything a true Alfa Romeo should.
 Not only that, but this Italian contender is one of the lightest mid-size SUVs in the sector thanks to lightweight body structure and a carbon fibre driveshaft.

-As before, most Stelvio models will be sold in the £40,000 to £50,000 bracket but there's now a different range structure, starting with 'Super' trim, then running up through 'Sprint', 'Lusso Ti' and 'Veloce' specs.
+As before, most Stelvio models will be sold in the £41,500 to £50,000 bracket but there's now a different range structure, starting with 'Super' trim, then running up through 'Sprint', 'Lusso Ti' and 'Veloce Ti' specs.
+Then of course, there's the range-topping V6 Quadrifoglio.
 All models now feature a rear parking camera, bi-xenon headlights and electrically folding wing mirrors as standard, as well as a new infotainment system with an 8.8-inch touch-screen and embedded connectivity.
 You can also tick off Active Cruise Control, plus you get a 'Traffic sign recognition with intelligent speed advisor' package and a 'Traffic Jam & highway assist' feature, as well as Autonomous Emergency Brake, Lane Departure Warning, and rear parking sensors.
 'Sprint' trim adds leather upholstery and a heated steering wheel.
 'Lusso Ti'-spec gives you 19-inch diamond-cut alloy wheels and a stitched leather dashboard.
-And the top 'Veloce' version delivers 20-inch wheels, sports leather seats, Frequency Selective Dampimng and aluminium gear shift paddles.
+And the top 'Veloce Ti' version delivers 20-inch wheels, sports leather seats, Frequency Selective Dampimng and aluminium gear shift paddles.
 Buyers also get 'Alfa Connected Services' as standard, to deliver advanced on-board connectivity and a set of services to boost safety and comfort.
 This includes a 'My Assistant' function offering an SOS call option that enables the occupant to send a request for assistance to a call centre, with the vehicle's position and identification code, by pressing the SOS button or via the mobile app.

-Under the bonnet, every engine in the Alfa Stelvio range looks decently efficient and pretty clean - which will of course be crucial if it's to attract company car drivers.
-Euro 6D technology of course features.
-The 2.0-litre 280hp petrol Q4 AWD variant returns up to 30.4mpg on the WLTP combined cycle and emits 175g/km CO2 (NEDC).
-The 2.2-litre 210hp diesel Q4 AWD meanwhile, gives out 147g/km CO2 and returns up to 43.5mpg on the combined cycle.
-The best you'll get is with the rear-driven base 2.2-litre 190hp diesel, which manages up to 46.3mpg and 138g/km.
+Under the bonnet, every engine in the Alfa Stelvio range now conforms to the latest Euro6d TEMP regs and looks decently efficient and pretty clean - which will of course be crucial if it's to attract company car drivers.
+The best WLTP figures you'll get are with the rear-driven base 2.2-litre 190hp diesel, which manages up to 41.5mpg and 159g/km.
+The 2.2-litre 210hp diesel Q4 AWD meanwhile, gives out 169g/km CO2 and returns up to 44.1mpg on the combined cycle.
+The 2.0-litre 200hp petrol Q4 manages 30.7mpg and 206g/km.
+And the 280hp petrol Q4 AWD variant returns up to 30.7mpg on the combined cycle and emits 208g/km CO2.
 The figures quoted assume selection of the 'Advanced Efficiency' 'DNA' system driving mode, which softens off the throttle response to give better fuel consumption.
 There's a graphic fuel consumption display in the instrument binnacle TFT read-out.
 And there's an 'Efficient Drive' eco-coaching set-up on the centre-dash infotainment screen that grades the frugality of your progress based on three criteria - 'acceleration', 'deceleration' and 'gear changing'.
 Okay, so what else do you need to know about the running costs of this Italian contender?
 Well, it comes with a three-year, unlimited mileage warranty that includes 'Roadside Assistance' for the same length of time, should you be unlucky enough to break down.
 It's not likely that you will.
 Despite what some might assume about Alfa Romeo, customer surveys suggest that the brand's reliability record is no worse than that of its premium German rivals.

 In its original form, the Stelvio represented a very decent first stab by Alfa Romeo at the premium mid-sized SUV segment.
 It wasn't quite as polished as other contenders in this class but it felt a bit more special - which was enough to sway a small but significant number of buyers its way.
 Originally though, these people had to be prepared to overlook a cabin that rather lacked the quality one might expect from a £40,000-£50,000 premium SUV.
 Camera-driven safety and semi-autonomous driving tech standards weren't quite up to the class standard either.
 Now that these things have been put right, the Stelvio looks better set in this segment.
 The engine note, the styling and the look and feel of the cabin are all completely different to what you'd get from any other car in this sector - and all the better for it.
 If you like the thought of that and find yourself in this part of the SUV market, then we think you'll probably like this car.